How To Meal Plan When You Don’t Know Where To Start

 - Homemade curry

-- Jacket potato with filing of your choosing
+- Jacket potato with filling of your choosing

 - Cottage or shepherds pie